Karaiyippatti: Demographics

 As of the census of India 2001, Karaiyippatti had a population of 33,881 comprising 17,238 males and 16,643 females, making the sex ratio (number of females per thousand males) of the town 965.
 A total of 3,947 people were under six years of age and the child sex ratio (number of females per thousand males under six years of age) stood at 900.
 The town had an average literacy of 84.74%, higher than the national average of 59.5%.
 A total of 3,978 comprising 13.29% of the population belonged to Scheduled Castes (SC) and 148 comprising 0.49% of the population belonged to Scheduled tribes (ST).
 There were a total of 7,651 households in the town.

 As of 2001, Karaiyippatti had a total of 10,534 main workers: 699 cultivators, 821 agricultural labourers, 211 in household industries and 8,803 other workers.
 There was a total of 664 marginal workers: 56 marginal cultivators, 190 marginal agricultural labourers, 31 marginal workers in household industries and 387 other marginal workers.

 Transport

-Madurai Airport is the nearest airport for Karaiyippatti, which operates domestic flight services such as Air India, Jet Airways and Spice Jet.
+Madurai Airport is the nearest airport for Karaiyippatti, which operates domestic flight services such as Air India, Jet Airways and SpiceJet.

 Karaiyippatti has a bus stand, which is used by TNSTC and private operators.
 This is situated inside the town on Madurai-Trichy NH45B.
 Karaiyippatti has bus transportation to Madurai, Chennai, Trichy, Sivaganga, Dindigul, Coimbatore, Karaikudi, Pudukottai, Ramanathapuram, Thirunelveli, Virudhunagar, Tanjore, Rajapalayam, and all around the neighbouring districts.
 Madurai Junction railway station is the nearest railway station.